MathewHDYT/OneShare/_docs/notes/cybersecurity/osint.md

   - Zeronet

 Information used in `OSINT` originates from your digital footprint.
-When conduting `OSINT`, we look at data the target left behind to lead us to the information / objective we are seeking.
+When conducting `OSINT`, we look at data the target left behind to lead us to the information / objective we are seeking.

 ### OSINT Process Cycle:

-When conduting `OSINT`, each individual and team will have their methodology to approach the task.
+When conducting `OSINT`, each individual and team will have their methodology to approach the task.
 The approach to `OSINT` can be quantified through models and systematic steps to follow.

 ![OSINT](https://raw.githubusercontent.com/MathewHDYT/OneShare/main/_images/osint.png)